kunpengcompute/hyperscan/README.md

 standalone library with its own C API.

-Hyperscan uses hybrid automata techniques to allow simultaneous matching of large numbers (up to tens of thousands) of regular expressions and for the matching of regular expressions across streams of data.
+Hyperscan uses hybrid automata techniques to allow simultaneous matching of large numbers (up to tens of thousands) of regular expressions and the matching of regular expressions across streams of data.

 Hyperscan is typically used in a DPI library stack.